-I will keep the personal information you provide for as long as it is reasonable and necessary for the purpose of processing (ICO regulations) and in line with my own professional guidelines.
-For clients under the age of 18, notes are kept until their 26th birthday, or until seven years after our final contact – whichever comes later – after which I will delete electronic records and destroy paper records by shredding.
-You – or your child - can also request that your/their notes and records are destroyed sooner if you wish.
+I will keep the personal information you provide for as long as it is reasonable and necessary for the purpose of processing (ICO regulations) and in line with professional guidelines.
+For clients under the age of 18, notes are kept until their 26th birthday, or until seven years after our final contact – whichever comes later – after which I will delete electronic records and destroy paper records.

 7. How can I see all the information you have about me?

 You can make a Subject Access Request (SAR) by contacting me, as Data Protection Officer.
 If you wish to have your information corrected, you must provide me with the correct data and I will confirm the data changes as soon as they have been made.
 Please be aware that as a parent, if your child is aged 13 or over you will only be able to see data about your child if they have given their consent.

 I aim to meet the highest standards when collecting and using personal information.
 Please let me know if you have any concerns about the way I collect or use information, so I can look into it and make any necessary changes or improvements.
 If you wish to escalate a concern, you have the right to raise your complaint with the Information Commissioner’s Office (ICO) at https://ico.org.uk/concerns/.